ceos-seo/data_cube_ui/docs/ui_install.md

 =================

 We use Celery workers in our application to handle the asynchronous task processing.
-We use `tmux` to handle multiple detached windows to run things in the background.
+We usually use `tmux` to handle multiple detached windows to run things in the background.
+You can install `tmux` with the command `apt-get install tmux`.
 In the future, we will be moving to daemon processes, but for now we like to be able to see the debugging output.
 For the current implementation, we use multiple worker instances - one for general task processing and one for the Data Cube manager functionality.
 The Data Cube manager worker has a few specific parameters that make some of the database creation and deletion operations work a little more smoothly.

 Open two new terminal sessions and activate the virtual environment in both: